What the Guys Who Coined '420' Think About Their Place in Marijuana History

 "We got tired of the Friday-night football scene with all of the jocks," says Reddix.
 "We were the guys sitting under the stands smoking a doobie, wondering what we were doing there."

 What happened after 4:20, however, could be a little more unusual.
-The group challenged each other to find new and interesting things to do while they were high — Reddix says he kept a log of their "safaris" — and tried, at least in some cases to stay away from their homes as much as possible.
+The group challenged each other to find new and interesting things to do while they were high — Reddix says he kept a log of their "safaris" — and tried, at least in some cases, to stay away from their homes as much as possible.
 (Reddix says he didn't get along with his stepfather, and that Jeff Noel's father "happened to be a high-level state narcotics officer," which the boys sometimes took advantage of by trying to make off with contraband that might be locked in his car, but which also posed its own obvious risks.)
 In one stand-out example of such a safari, Capper says, the group drove out to a rural area and saw something "magical."

 "The car's filled with pot smoke, and when we roll down the window, we see two single lines of cows following our car," he recalls.